astampoulis/makam-paper-funpearl/makamcode/04-gadts.md

 F$_\omega$ that should be familiar to you -- the simply typed lambda calculus, plus prenex polymorphism, plus simple type constructors of the form `type * ... * type -> type`.
-There is a `prop` sort for propositions, which is a normal type, but also a bit special: its terms are not just values, but are also computations, activated when queried upon.
+There is a `prop` sort for propositions, which is a normal type, but also a bit special: its terms are not just values but are also computations, activated when queried upon.

 However, the language of this land has a distinguishing feature, called Ad-Hoc Polymorphism.
-You see, the different rules that define a predicate in our language can *specialize* their type variables.
+You see, the different rules that define a predicate in our language can *specialize* their type arguments.
 This can be used to define polymorphic predicates that behave differently for different types, like this, where we are essentially doing a `typecase` and we choose a rule depending on the *type* of the argument (as opposed to its value):